Office of the Registrar

 Hanover, NH 03755-3541

 a.
-You may access the Timetable application in two ways:
+You may access the Timetable Editor in two ways:

 i.
 Direct link: http://timetable.dartmouth.edu

 ii.
-Using the Timetable Application menu item in BannerStudent for Faculty
+Using the Timetable Editor menu item in BannerStudent for Faculty

-2. You will start on the MAIN screen – this is a view of all the Department's/Program's courses for a given term.
+2. Start on the MAIN screen – this is a view of all the Department's/Program's courses for a given term.

 a.
-The application is term-based, so use the term selector plus SEARCH button to switch between terms.
+The editor is term-based; use the term selector plus SEARCH button to switch between terms.

-4. The layout is similar to the Public Timetable – Once you click EDIT to open up a course information that is not visible in the MAIN layout will be visible at the section level.
+4. The layout is similar to the Public Timetable, and course section information that is not visible in the MAIN view is visible once you begin to edit.

 a.
 The courses display in the following order: